hirisov/docs/backend-widgets.md

 </div>
 ```

 > **NOTE:** Report widgets are loaded through an AJAX request on accessing the page - they are not available immediately on the page.
 This means that inline `<script>` tags will not work.
 See [Updating partials](../ajax/update-partials#javascript-in-partials) for more information on handling JavaScript in partials after an AJAX request.
+Please note that the backend widgets use jQuery internally, so you should use the jQuery example code described in that page.

 <a name="report-properties"></a>
 ### Report widget properties